gratefulbread/sonic_fiber/README.md

 ## Demo
-The map itself can be found at https://thatdan.github.io/sonic_fiber/
+The map itself can be found at https://thatdan.github.io/sonic_fiber/ The data within is recent as of **June 8, 2017**.
+(Except permit 17TOC-3140.
+I've left that as an exercise for the user to figure out why :wink:)

 ## Disclaimer
 This map is purely speculative based on street permits.
 I have not verified whether Sonic's fiber service is available on every street highlighted.